-The College Hill Perspective is a weekly radio program produced by the Director of EDTV and Media Services.
-The program airs on Sunday mornings at 8 am on WSUS 102.3 and features interviews with national, local and campus leaders on various subjects from science to politics to the arts.
-Past programs are available at sussex.edu.
+The College Hill Perspectives is a weekly radio program produced by the Director of EDTV and Media Services.
+The program airs on Sunday mornings at 8 a.m. on WSUS 102.3 and features interviews with national, local and campus leaders on various subjects from science to politics to the arts.